sxr8799/Cipher/README.md

 # Cipher

-Encoding and Decoding text using the Ceaser Cipher.
+Encoding and Decoding text using the Caesar Cipher.